SERVING SIZE: 1/4 lbs

 DigestionAnal Itching, Appendicitis, Celiac Disease, Craving Crunchy Foods, Crohn's Disease, Duodenal Ulcer, Food allergy, Gastritis, H pylori infection, Lumps on Surface of Belly, Pain above belly button, Receding gums, Sores inside mouth, Stomach Ulcer, Strong food cravings, Strong hunger, Ulcerative Colitis, Wheat Intolerance, Yellow teeth

-Mind Stress SleepAnger, irritable, ambitious, analytical, Conflict makes me angry, irritable, Difficulty waking up, Easily insulted / sensitive, Excessive sleep, Feel rejected / unliked / unappreciated, I'm different from others / unique, Judgmental, Migraines, Sharp language, Sleep deep & long, trouble waking up, Sleep during the day, Tired in morning
+Mind Stress SleepAnger, irritable, ambitious, analytical, Conflict makes me angry, irritable, Difficulty waking up, Easily insulted / sensitive, Excessive sleep, Feel rejected / unliked / unappreciated, I'm different from others / unique, Judgmental, Migraines, Sharp language, Sleep deep & long, trouble waking up, Tired in morning

 Kidney Bladder UrinaryBladder infection, Urinary Tract Infection